 Give both ropes a tug to lock the knot and *Jamaican air horn noise* you’ve got it!!
 You have just completed a Burlington Bowline tie!

 This tie is perfect for situations where the working ends are already tied to something like a bed frame or chair.
 You can leave as much of the bight free as you desire, albeit I left more than necessary in the attached photos.
 As always, please be careful when trying new kinky activities.
 Be weary of tying delicate columns like necks.
 You are the best champion of your safety, please play with caution.

 Sign up here to attend this months #SexEd course on Shibari.
 I am giving a tutorial on how to complete a Hishi Karada on my lovely (and forced) assistant, my husband.
-You are in for a treat because he wears his emotions on his face and he doesn’t like being restrained.

 The things we do for love!
 See you all on Saturday!